twoolf/circator/README.md

 That's it...
 Enjoy!

-The Circator Team
+The Metabolic Compass Team

 Contributors: Yanif Ahmad, Tom Woolf, Sihao Lu, Anuj Mendhiratta, Mariano Pennini

-Circator is available under the Apache 2.0 License (see the LICENSE file)
+Metabolic Compass is available under the Apache 2.0 License (see the LICENSE file)